maiertech/capture/README.md

 to `now.json`.
 This ensures that `devDependencies` are not installed for the build.
 Now you can run

 ```
-npx now dev
+yarn start
 ```

 locally and use a REST client such as [Insomnia](https://insomnia.rest/) to run API queries against http://localhost:3000/api.
+This command launches [`now dev`](https://zeit.co/docs/v2/serverless-functions/introduction#local-development) under the hood.